jengelhart0/csci3081_flashphoto/README.md

 at the iteration 1/iteration 2 base code.
 If you still have questions, see John.

 ## Configuration requirements
-Configuration (via auto tools) is how a large project bootstraps itself; that is, figures out how to build itself on a given platform.
+Configuration (via autotools) is how a large project bootstraps itself; that is, figures out how to build itself on a given platform.
 For us, this means figuring out how to build the external libraries on your machine.